HomerReid/meep_adjoint/docs/tutorial/index.rst

            and its performance.

-           The initialization phase also typically involves setting appropriate customized values for the many :ref:`configuration options </Configuration/index>` affecting the behavior of :obj:`meep_adjoint`.
+           The initialization phase also typically involves setting appropriate customized values for the many :doc:`configuration options </customization/index>` affecting the behavior of :obj:`meep_adjoint`.

            |br|